 – Rebalancing – once a year we sell what’s doing well and buy what’s not – as the balance of your original portfolio and the risk factors within it change.

 To find out more about how we can help you build a comprehensive investment strategy and set up a financial plan for your lifestyle, contact Wishart Wealth Management today.
 Call us on 0131 226 2012 for a conversation, or come to see us at our offices: 42 Charlotte Square, Edinburgh, EH2 4HQ, with no obligation.

-The Financial Services Authority does not regulate tax planning and advice.
+The Financial Conduct Authority does not regulate tax planning and advice.